All in all, How Long is an unassuming gem that reveals a sincere and talented musician and songwriter finding his sweet spot with a killer band.

-The audience danced, sang and grooved to the consistently inspired sound of the tight four-piece, which also featured Jay Lane on drums and Wavy Dave Burlingame on bass.
-It was a truly fine evening that demonstrated the power of live music performed by a great band in a relaxed setting.
+The audience danced, sang and grooved to the consistently inspired sound of the tight four-piece, which included Jay Lane on drums and Wavy Dave Burlingame on bass.
+It was a magical evening that demonstrated the power of live music performed by a talented band in a relaxed setting.

 New releases by MiZ and Boris Garcia keep the dream alive . . .